If the 'Config' user's password is lost or forgotten it can be reset in order to gain access back to the Alternate Configuration Utility.

 CA Privileged Access Manager (CA PAM) has two pre-configured user accounts: 'super' and 'config'. 'super' is the Administrative account that has access to all CA Privileged Access Manager settings from the main PAM GUI.
-'Config' is a special user used to protect a secondary configuration page meant for initial setup and emergency use.
+'Config' is a special user used to access a secondary configuration page meant for initial setup and emergency use.

-We recommend using the configuration account only for initial setup and immediately changing the password from default using the Change Password button in the Config Page Menu.
+We recommend using the configuration account only for initial setup and immediately changing the password from default using the Change Password option in the Config Page Menu.
 Store the new password in a safe place and use it only for emergencies when other authentication methods are not available.

 Important!
 In all cases it is suggested to visit the config page immediately after resetting the password to update to a more secure password.
 See Additional Info in this doc for more info.